MaaAssistantArknights/maa-cli/README.md

 A simple CLI for [MaaAssistantArknights](https://github.com/MaaAssistantArknights/MaaAssistantArknights) by Rust..
 A alternative way use MAA on Linux (and other platform, windows not tested yet).

+## Feature

+- Define MAA tasks by TOML and JSON file, and run it by `maa run <task>`;
+- Callback based on GUI implementation (no complete yet) for better monitoring of MAA running status.

 ## Installation

 This is a CLI tool written in Rust, so you must [install rust](https://www.rust-lang.org/tools/install)